Characterizing Generalization under Out-Of-Distribution Shifts in Deep Metric Learning: Assessing the State of Generalization in Deep Metric Learning

 \subsection{Zero-shot generalization under varying distribution shifts}

 Many different concepts have been proposed in DML to learn embedding functions $\phi$ that generalize from the training distribution to differently distributed test data.
 To analyze the zero-shot transfer capabilities of DML models, we consider representative approaches making use of the following concepts: \textit{(i)} surrogate ranking tasks and tuple mining heuristics (Margin loss with distance-based sampling \cite{margin} and Multisimilarity loss \cite{multisimilarity}), \textit{(ii)} geometric constraints or class proxies (ArcFace \cite{arcface}, ProxyAnchor \cite{kim2020proxy}), \textit{(iii)} learning of semantically diverse features (R-Margin \cite{roth2020revisiting}) and self-supervised training (DiVA~\cite{milbich2020diva}), adversarial regularization (Uniform Prior~\cite{sinha2020uniform}) and \textit{(iv)} knowledge self-distillation (S2SD~\cite{roth2020s2sd}).

 Fig.~\ref{fig:total_shift_comparison} (top) analyzes these methods for their generalization to distribution shifts the varying degrees represented in \textit{ooDML}.
 The top row shows absolute zero-shot retrieval performance measured on Recall@1 (results for mAP@1000 can be found in the supplementary) with respect to the FID between train and test sets.
 Additionally, Fig.~\ref{fig:total_shift_comparison} (bottom) examines the relative differences of performance to the performance mean over all methods for each train-test split.
 Based on these experiments, we make the following main observations:

+\textbf{\textit{(i)} Performance deteriorates monotonically with the distribution shifts.} Independent of dataset, approach or evaluation metric, performance drops steadily as the distribution shift increases.